Mtillmann/habibiTV/README.md

 after switching channels.
 Press the ``red button`` on your remote to open the app.
 Use your remote's cursor buttons or number buttons to enter the hashtag you want to stream.
 Press the red button again to close the app.
+The ``blue button`` will open or close the text input to search for a new hashtag.

 ## Limits